 There’s no cooking involved in this easy recipe.
 You can whip it up in about 15 minutes, depending on how fast you are with a knife.
 You’ll need a grater and a nice sharp knife.

+What kind of cucumbers work best?
 Buy Persian or English cucumbers for best results.
 These are the long skinny cucumbers, usually wrapped in plastic, because their skins are delicate.
 Ordinary cucumbers have waxed thick skins and are more watery.
 Grow your own cucumbers?
 Perfect!
 Just harvest them when they’re small and tender.

 If you want, you may drain the cucumber, pressing excess water out.
 I usually skip this step because I’m lazy.
 Oh, did I just say that aloud?
 I meant I’m looking for ways to simplify recipes for you guys.

-Stir the shredded cucumber into full-fat Greek yogurt along with minced garlic, olive oil, freshly squeezed lemon juice, and chopped fresh dill.
+Add the sauce ingredients: Stir the shredded cucumber into full-fat Greek yogurt along with minced garlic, olive oil, freshly squeezed lemon juice, and chopped fresh dill.
 Season with salt and pepper, to taste.

 Yes, packaged tzatziki sauce is available in most grocery stores but it usually contains additives and preservatives.
 Why not make your own?
 It tastes so much fresher and it’s easy!